 Lucas Hollister, Beyond Return: Genre and Cultural Politics in Contemporary French Fiction, Liverpool U.P., xiv + 290 pp., provides a rich, enlightening exploration of the political, historical, and aesthetic significance of notions of return, through readings of contrasting literary engagements with popular genre fiction.
 The book opens with a careful and clear-sighted analysis of the ways in which literary historical accounts of contemporary French literature have foregrounded ideas of return (of the story, of the real, etc.); Hollister draws out the slipperiness of this metaphor of return, which can be articulated in various affirmative or mournful narratives of (literary) history, and in various modes of relation to notions of postmodernism, to the ‘era of suspicion’, and to visions of national and cultural decline or vitality.
-The study’s core chapters, in addition to offering original readings of their primary authors, further enrich and complicate understanding of return by focusing on how writers have variously embraced, appropriated, and/or repurposed popular genres, and have pursued different narrative strategies for conceptualizing time.
+The study’s core chapters, in addition to offering original readings of their primary authors, further enrich and complicate understandings of return by focusing on how writers have variously embraced, appropriated, and/or repurposed popular genres, and have pursued different narrative strategies for conceptualizing time.
 Chapters relevant to this section include Chapter 1, which shows how ideas of return as rebirth are sometimes mobilized to further an anti-modernist agenda, through readings of Jacques Rouaud’s take on the adventure novel as well as the littérature-monde manifesto.
-Chapter 3 discusses works by Jean Echenoz that repurpose the mystery or the war novel to turn these genres against themselves, altering their generic conventions to relate the mechanisms of social exclusion and phantom pain; in Hollister’s account, Echenoz does not simply return to the pleasures of storytelling, but ‘return’ is rather here figured in terms of liminality, incompletion, and spectrality.
+Chapter 3 discusses works by Jean Echenoz that repurpose the mystery or the war novel to turn these genres against themselves, altering their generic conventions to relate the mechanisms of social exclusion and phantom pain; in Hollister’s account, Echenoz’s work does not simply return to the pleasures of storytelling, but ‘return’ is rather here figured in terms of liminality, incompletion, and spectrality.
 Chapter 4 turns to Antoine Volodine, lays out the temporal tensions in his work between linear and circular conceptions of time, and characterizes his oeuvre as one of highly politicized intransitivity and indeterminacy that scrambles attempts at historical, cultural, or generic categorization.
-As a whole, this book offers a valuable contribution to the study of contemporary French literature, not least by compelling rethink what we understand as the ‘contemporary’, the ‘French’, and the ‘literary’.
+As a whole, this book offers a valuable contribution to the study of contemporary French literature, not least by compelling scholars to rethink what we understand as the ‘contemporary’, the ‘French’, and the ‘literary’.
 Lucas Hollister, ‘The Green and the Black: Ecological Awareness and the Darkness of Noir’, PMLA, 134:1012–1027, meanwhile, brings noir fiction into dialogue with ecocritical thought.
 Amid a rich and expansive discussion that extends beyond the scope of this survey, Hollister suggests that thinking ecocritically about noir might offer new ways of conceiving its often gendered and racialized parameters, and turn attention to texts not traditionally thought of as noir fiction, including those by Marie Darrieussecq, Virginie Despentes, Laurent Mauvignier, Marie NDiaye, and Volodine.